Effectiveness and delivery of the WORKWELL programme in the UK

 WORKWELL DIGITAL

-What has the study found so far?
+What did the study find?

 WORKWELL RCT

-You can view a summary of the trial here: https://clinicaltrials.gov/ct2/show/NCT03942783.
+You can view the trial registration here: https://clinicaltrials.gov/ct2/show/NCT03942783.

 Publications